nicolasmarino99/pokedex/README.md

 ## Acknowledgements

-- ShwiggityShwag for the main music
+- Saepul Nahwan for the design
-- So many assets that I don't have the names.
-I used [opengameart.org](https://opengameart.org/) and [itch.io](https://itch.io/) Thanks to all the artist.

 [Up](#Table-of-Contents)